dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 Just because the economy seems to have recovered from the 2008 crisis doesn't mean that we're out of the woods yet.
 We need forward-looking economic policy determined by where the global economy is heading.
-Amid the uncertainty imposed by these eight factors, each strongly defining how the crisis unfolds, the successful policy is not reactive, it is proactive.
+Amid the uncertainty imposed by these nine factors, each strongly defining how the crisis unfolds, the successful policy is not reactive, it is proactive.
 It must drive trends and mitigate uncertainty, while being strongly defined by exigent trends and the